We sort your Self Assessment for you. £119, all in.

-So, what is meant by Making Tax Digital?
-It’s an initiative by the UK government to encourage taxpayers to transition from keeping paper to digital records.
+Making Tax Digital (MTD) is an initiative by the UK government to encourage taxpayers to transition from keeping paper to digital records.
 The scheme launched in April 2019 – and it is reported to have generated an extra £220 million in tax revenue in the first year.

-Currently, the changes affect VAT-registered businesses with an annual turnover of more than £85,000, but the plan is to extend this to all VAT-registered businesses.
-It will also be implemented it for Income Tax and Corporation Tax.
+Currently, the changes affect VAT-registered businesses with an annual turnover of more than £85,000.
+But the plan is to extend this to all VAT-registered businesses.
+It will also be implemented for Income Tax in 2023 (for the self-employed) and also Corporation Tax.

 The idea behind Making Tax Digital was to reduce the “errors and mistakes” that are common to businesses when it comes to doing their taxes.
 Being able to record taxes digitally will not only be a more sustainable process but it will make it faster, easier and more efficient.

 Using accounting software and quarterly updates will (hopefully) cut down errors that often occur when businesses make manual calculations or transcribe their records by hand from one format to another.
-Overall, the plan is to help businesses to feel confident that they’ve done their taxes correctly the first time round, cutting down overheads for both HMRC and the businesses themselves.
+Overall, the plan is to help businesses to feel confident that they’ve done their taxes correctly the first time round.
+It will cut down overheads for both HMRC and the businesses themselves.